 ITE East and Republic Polytechnic students participate in species recovery efforts on Pulau Ubin

 27 February 2016, Singapore – The National Parks Board (NParks) today announced the opening of the new Ubin Living Lab (ULL) on Pulau Ubin.
 This new facility will be a catalyst for community participation in conserving the island’s biodiversity and heritage and promoting sustainability, through citizen science programmes, outdoor camps and scientific research.
 Students collaborating with NParks in species recovery efforts helped mark the completion of the first phase of the ULL today.
 Republic Polytechnic students presented to Senior Minister of State for National Development Desmond Lee their bat box prototypes, while ITE East students assisted in building nest boxes for the Blue-throated Bee-eater.
-The launch of the ULL kicked off a series of year-long activities celebrating Pulau Ubin, more details of these activities can be found in the Annex.
+The launch of the ULL kicked off a series of year-long activities celebrating Pulau Ubin,

 These species recovery efforts are part of community initiatives in conserving the biodiversity on the island for generations to come.
 Bat box prototypes designed by Republic Polytechnic students will be fabricated into boxes to be installed at various locations around the island.
 These boxes will then be monitored to determine if they are conducive for bats to roost.
 The bee-eater nest boxes that ITE East students are helping NParks to construct will eventually be installed beneath sand mounds at Ketam Quarry.

 At the same event, SMS Lee planted coastal tree saplings as part of reforestation efforts together with some 80 Friends of Ubin Network (FUN) members and partners.
 He also helped the ITE East students in assembling one of their bee-eater nest boxes.